JanezSedeljsak/arc-studio/README.md

 # News App Mobile

-The plan is to make a simple app with the options to view fresh news from the NewsApi...
-Having the option to browse weather for different locations and also get a post a day from the NASA API...
+This is a simple demo of a multiuse app in React Native with TypeScript and a simple connection do some free APIs from the web (weather, nasa, news...).

 ![alt text](https://github.com/JanezSedeljsak/news-app-mobile/blob/master/app-img.jpg)